mueprecious-stack/Finance-Project/README.md

 1. Distribute expenses more evenly over time to avoid exceeding monthly budgets.
 2. Consider obtaining a side job to maintain a steady income stream during the training period.
 3. Reduce discretionary spending to better manage the declining financial position.
----

 ### Conclusion
 ---
 The analysis indicates that the client’s financial position is unsustainable.
 Approximately 38% of total funds have already been spent within the first quarter.
-If this spending pattern continues, the available funds are projected to be depleted by the end of the third quarter, well before the intended one-year period
+If this spending pattern continues, the available funds are projected to be depleted by the end of the third quarter, well before the intended one-year period.